Indian Geography / Mineral Resources

 bleaching powder, paints, insecticides and for making batteries.
 Nearly 1 kg of Manganese is required to manufacture 100 kg of steel.

-rich Manganese ore.
+having rich Manganese ore.
 Balaghat Ranges in Madhya Pradesh to Bhandara district of Maharashtra has rich Manganese ore.
-In Karnataka, Bellary and Shimoga regions
+In Karnataka, Bellary and Shimoga

 Non-ferrous Metallic Minerals